-Prior to Western Illinois, Grantham spent three years as the linebackers coach at Louisville and helped the Cardinals win 26 games and make a bowl game all three seasons.
+Prior to Western Illinois, Grantham spent three years as the linebackers coach and special teams coordinator at Louisville and helped the Cardinals win 26 games and make a bowl game all three seasons.
 Louisville finished in the top 20 in total defense in two of his three seasons and the Cardinals forced 81 turnovers over those three years.

 Grantham was the outside linebackers coach at Navy from 2008-2013.
 He was influential in guiding Navy to a 9-4 record in 2013 and a win over Middle Tennessee State in the Bell Helicopter Armed Forces Bowl.
 The 2013 Navy team was just the fifth in the program’s 132-year history of playing football to win at least nine games, beat Army and win a bowl game.
 The Navy defense held eight of its 13 opponents below their scoring average for the season.

 In 2012, Grantham helped lead Navy to an 8-5 record and a berth in the Kraft Fight Hunger Bowl.
 Navy defeated Air Force, 28-21, in overtime, and Army, 17-13, to win the Commander-In-Chief’s Trophy.